Our hypnobirthing stories...

 I was breathing through the contractions every time and imagined them as waves bringing my baby to me.
 A warm bath really helped calm me, and I had the hypno-birthing tracks playing in the background to help me stay relaxed, as well as dimmed lights.
 My fiancé was amazing throughout, helping me in and out of the bath and bringing the sick bucket back and forth as I did vomit quite a bit.
 He also remained calm, making the calls to the hospital as I progressed and this encouraged me to stay calm.

-Unfortunately I wasn't able to use the pool as there was meconium in my baby's waters [note from Alice - very common and normal for an almost 42 week baby - not necessarily a sign of distress but caregivers will keep a close look out for problems] but I still used gravity and birthed him in the birth centre room, which had mood lighting and a really calm atmosphere.
+Unfortunately I wasn't able to use the pool as there was meconium in my baby's waters, but I still used gravity and birthed him in the birth centre room, which had mood lighting and a really calm atmosphere.
 He was born 7 pounds 15 ounces, a healthy little boy and now we are just getting to grips with parenthood! :)

 I can definitely say that hypno-birthing worked for me, it remove my previous fears and myths about childbirth and allowed me to trust my body to do what is natural"